(Pulseless Disease; Occlusive Thromboaortopathy; Aortic Arch Syndrome; Takayasu's Arteritis)

 Blood tests and urine tests are done.
 They cannot identify the disorder but may confirm that inflammation is present.

-To confirm the diagnosis, doctors may use conventional angiography (also called arteriography), magnetic resonance, or computed tomography (CT) angiography—to evaluate the aorta and its branches.
+To confirm the diagnosis of Takayasu arteritis, doctors do imaging tests such as magnetic resonance angiography or computed tomography (CT) angiography, or sometimes conventional angiography (also called arteriography), to evaluate the aorta and its branches.
 For conventional or CT angiography, a contrast agent that can be seen on x-rays (radiopaque contrast agent) is injected into blood vessels to outline them.
 Then x-rays are taken.
 Magnetic resonance angiography does not require the injection of a dye.
 These procedures can detect aneurysms and show where the arteries are narrowed and where the vessel walls are thickened.

 After Takayasu arteritis is diagnosed, regular doctor visits should be scheduled so that the doctor can check whether the disorder is progressing.